mantaleigh/Beginner-References/turtle-demo.md

 ### Challenge 3:

-Create some flowers like the one I did before!
+Create some flowers like the one I did below!
 Mine isn't very good, though.
 Try to make it look more realistic!

 ![Red "flower"](http://i.imgur.com/eWwdPH3.png "Red 'flower'")